Jerome-Pooh/AWS_Project_Jerome/Level 100/5.Creating an Amazon RDS DB Instance (MS SQL Server)/AWS100 - Creating an Amazon RDS DB Instance (MS SQL Server).md

 ### You need to complete the following:

 - Setup a database instance on Amazon RDS
-- Create a MS SQL Server database instance on RDS
+- Create a MySQL database instance on RDS
 - Connect to RDS database instance from your local

 ### You need to answer the following: